TheOrangeDots/servoy-amqpconsumers-plugin/README.md

 The `AMQPListeners` plugin for [Servoy](http://servoy.com) allows a Servoy ApplicationServer instance to listen to AMQP Queues and when receiving a message will invoke the configured method in a Servoy Solution, utilizing a pool of Headless Clients

 # Use case
 This plugin was developed to be able to process queued messages in Servoy, without having to rely on a batchprocessor or another type of client running

+It has built-in support for RPC-style messaging using AMQP's replyTo and correlationId fields

 # Requirements
 - Servoy: tested with Servoy 8.x